 If engineers were more like Jedi, we would construct our calculators as Jedi construct their lightsabers.
 Some engineers could do just that but the exam invigilators probably wouldn’t allow it.

-If you are assigned technical examinations, you likely need two calculators – one non-programmable and another programmable.
+If you are assigned technical examinations, you will need a non-programmable calculator.

 So which calculator should you use?
 Which calculators fall within the rules and which do not?
 What are the more important features of a calculator for technical exams?
 This article will try to address these questions.